 How does L-Arginine help treat erectile dysfunction?

 In summary, NO is made from L-arginine by the action of nitric synthase enzymes.
-The reason why NO is such a big deal when it comes to getting erections is because it is a vasodilator - meaning it widens the blood vessels in your penis.
+The reason why NO is such a big deal when it comes to getting erections is that it is a vasodilator - meaning it widens the blood vessels in your penis.